G7 summit statement issued on trade, Iran, Libya, Ukraine and Hong Kong

-BIARRITZ, Belgium (Reuters) - France on Monday issued a short statement at the end of a meeting of G7 leaders on several issues, but it was not a communique along the lines of those usually drawn up at the annual summit, reflecting divisions.
+BIARRITZ, Belgium, Aug 26 (Reuters) - France on Monday issued a short statement at the end of a meeting of G7 leaders on several issues, but it was not a communique along the lines of those usually drawn up at the annual summit, reflecting divisions.

 The issues were trade, Iran, Libya, Ukraine and Hong Kong.